‘Forrest Gump’ & 5 Other Movies That Didn’t Get Sequels

 Forrest Gump

-As Buzzfeed News reports, screenwriter Eric Wroth put together a rough draft of the sequel to the hit 1994 film, which would have seen the titular character interacting with O.J.
+As Buzzfeed News reports, screenwriter Eric Roth put together a rough draft of the sequel to the hit 1994 film.
+This draft which would have seen the titular character interacting with O.J.
 Simpson, Princess Diana, and other historical figures of the time period.

 He submitted his draft on September 10, 2001.

-As you are well aware, the world changed forever the next day.
+As most know, the world changed forever the next day.
 Director Robert Zemeckis and star Tom Hanks got together to talk things over, and they collectively decided that the planned movie “has no meaning anymore.”

 E.T.

-It was one of the high water marks of early ’80s filmmaking, and it made its director, Steven Spielberg, and its backers and sponsors tons of money.
+It was one of the high water marks of early ’80s filmmaking, and it made its director, Steven Spielberg, and its backers tons of money.
 It practically begged for a sequel, if for no other reason than marketing tie-ins.
 And Spielberg did, indeed, have a sequel in mind, according to Mental Floss.

 Why a proposed Oscar rule change might not be enough to stop Netflix and its peers https://t.co/WNyb17LmMj